ilisparrow/ros2bag_manager/README.md

 - Bag playback and recording run in separate processes
 - Compressed files are saved with .7z extension in the same directory
 - The folder browser uses tkinter, which should be included with Python
+- Both MCAP and DB3 bag formats are supported